Activated Charcoal Uses May Be Harmful, Possibly Cancerous

 Remember it takes a specialized furnace that burns up to 1,800 degrees Fahrenheit without oxygen present.
 That process is needed destroy and remove the volatile organic compounds.

 With the substantially lower temperatures people are doing in their kitchen ovens, grills, and other self-made contraptions, they’re just making plain ol’ chars, it’s not charcoal activated.
 What they end up creating is a highly oxidized matter which may contain high concentrations of carcinogenic substances (more on this in a minute).
+That’s why you only want to buy a legit version.

 Confirmed side effects